sinedied/cxa-track/README.md

   -h, --help                   Show this help

-Tracking code format (fallback to default for missing values): event event-channel event-channel-alias
+Tracking code format (fallback to default for missing values): area area-ID area-ID-alias
 ```

 ### Default tracking code

-You should run `cxa -s event-channel-alias` at least once to save your default tracking code.
+You should run `cxa -s area-ID-alias` at least once to save your default tracking code.

 You will then be able to override it partially or fully using the `-t` options when needed.